…Two grandchildren survive, responding to treatment – Police

 “Only the couple died in the inferno.
 The two grandchildren were injured but they are alive and responding to treatment at the Federal Medical Centre FMC, Owo.

-Recall that the suspect, who resides with his son in the same house, complained that they starved her of food.
+Recall that the suspect, who resides with her son in the same house, complained that they starved her of food.

 Comments expressed here do not reflect the opinions of Vanguard newspapers or any employee thereof.